mjaracz/react-native-recruting/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Prerequisites
-1. Before you can start, please configure backend using AppWrite and set up local env as fallow:
+1. Before you can start, please configure backend using AppWrite and set up local env. as fallow:
 - [AppWrite](https://appwrite.io/)

 ```